-E3 Power’s mission is to conserve energy, educate Colorado residents on how to be responsible consumers and of course save people money.
+E3 Power’s mission is to conserve energy, educate Colorado residents on how to be responsible consumers, and of course save people money.
 If you are like us you want to save money and be a responsible citizen as well.
 The Colorado LEAP program is a great way to do both of those things, here’s what you need to know about LEAP in 2019.

 What is The LEAP Program?

 LEAP stands for Low Income Energy Assistance Program and is not intended to cover the entire cost of your electric bill.
-LEAP’s mission is to help already hardworking and overextended families and individuals with their heating bill, equipment repair, and the replacement of inoperable equipment.
+LEAP’s mission is to help already hardworking and overextended families and individuals with their heating bills, equipment repair, and the replacement of inoperable equipment.

 Colorado winters are brutal, we know that, and so do our state officials and that is why they have implemented a plan of action to assist our residents.
 The program was able to help over 65,000 applicants last year ranging from $337-$674 per resident.
-In order to receive assistance, you must be a United States citizen, be responsible for your energy bill, and your income cannot be more than the 165 percent of the poverty index.
+In order to receive assistance, you must be a United States citizen, be responsible for your energy bill, and your income cannot be more than 165 percent of the poverty index.

 Where and When Should I Apply?

 Starting this 2018-2019 winter season LEAP has started making their application available to submit online.
 You can find the application on the Colorado State official website along with all the eligibility requirements.
 If you do not have internet access you can also fill out a paper application and mail it in.